Skip zone

 A skip zone, also called a silent zone or zone of silence, is a region where a radio transmission can not be received.
-The zone is located between regions both closer and farther from the transmitter where reception is possible.
+The zone is located between regions both closer and further from the transmitter where reception is possible.

 Cause

 When using medium to high-frequency radio telecommunication, there are radio waves which travel both parallel to the ground, and towards the ionosphere, referred to as a ground wave and sky wave, respectively.
-A skip zone is an annular region between the farthest points at which the ground wave can be received and the nearest point at which the refracted sky waves can be received.
-Within this region, no signal can be received because, due to the conditions of the local ionosphere, the relevant sky waves are not reflected but penetrate the ionosphere.
+A skip zone is an annular region between the furthest points at which the ground wave can be received and the nearest point at which the refracted sky waves can be received.
+Within this region, no signal can be received because, due to the conditions of the local ionosphere, the relevant sky waves are not reflected, but penetrate the ionosphere.

 The skip zone is a natural phenomenon that cannot be influenced by technical means.
 Its width depends on the height and shape of the ionosphere and, particularly, on the local ionospheric maximum electron density characterized by critical frequency f_{o}F_{2}.
-It varies mainly with this parameter, being larger for low f_{o}F_{2}.
-With a fixed working frequency it is large by night and may even disappear by day.
-Transmitting at night is most effective for long-distance communication but the skip zone becomes significantly larger.
+It mainly varies with this parameter, being larger for low f_{o}F_{2}.
+With a fixed working frequency, it is large by night and may even disappear by day.
+Transmitting at night is most effective for long-distance communication, but the skip zone becomes significantly larger.
 Very high frequency waves and higher normally travel through the ionosphere wherefore communication via skywave is exceptional.
-A highly ionized Es-Layer that occasionally may appear in summer may produce such Sporadic E propagation.
+A highly ionized Es-Layer that can occasionally appear in summer may produce such Sporadic E propagation.